bcgov/design-system/components/link/README.md

 ## Behaviour

-1. Link starts out as government link colour, #1a5a96.
-2. On hover link removes underline and turns to blue.
+1. On hover link removes underline and turns to blue.

 ## Accessibility
 This checkbox has been built according to [WCAG 2.0 AA](https://www.w3.org/TR/WCAG20/) standards and all government services should strive to meet this level.
 This component successfully includes the following accessibility features: